oodler577/tprc-2024-science-track-survey/survey.md

-The Perl and Raku Foundation is conducting a survey to guage the interest in providing an additional track at the the 2024 TPRC that highlights the application of Perl and Raku for the pursuit of science.
-Please answer the following questions in order to assist us in planning this potential new track.
+The Perl and Raku Foundation is conducting a survey to gauge the interest in providing an additional track at the 2024 TPRC that highlights the application of Perl and Raku for the pursuit of science.
+Please answer the following questions to assist us in planning this potential new track.

 1. Have you attended a Perl Conference before?
 - yes
 - no

-2. Are you interested in submitting in attending a seperate Science Track?
+2. Are you interested in attending a Science Track?
  - yes
  - no